LowByteFox/jed/README.md

 * `p` -- `i p 20` will start inserting before 20th character
 > Subcommands can be chained together, like `i l 2 p 10` -- this will start insert mode at line 2, 10th character
 ## Append mode
-By default, you start at the end of current buffer
+By default, you start at the end of current buffer<br>
 To exit append mode, the current line where you type must contain only `.`, if you need it there, simply escape it using `\.`

 however, you can use subcommands: